feynon/carlosbecker.com/content/about.md

 While not working on his daily job, he may be hacking on [open source](https://github.com/caarlos0), [reading books](https://goodreads.com/caarlos0), lifting weights or playing some FPS (Battlefield and Call of Duty).

 Carlos is interested in programming languages, containers, distributed systems, monitoring and software in general.
-Feel free to shoot him an [email](mailto:root@carlosbecker.dev?subject=Consultancy) if you need help with any of that. 🙂
+Feel free to ping me somewhere if you want to chat about any of that. 🙂

 He lives with *Carine* (his wife), *Zakk* (a chinchilla) and *Bash* (a Golden Retriever), in [Cascavel - PR, Brazil](https://www.google.com.br/maps/place/Cascavel,+State+of+Paraná).